Daniel M. Petrocelli: Career

 Petrocelli's next high-profile client was former Enron CEO Jeffrey Skilling, whom Petrocelli has represented since 2004, who was tried on charges of fraud and insider trading in 2006.
 Even though he had never previously handled a criminal case, Petrocelli became Skilling's lead defense counsel.
 Despite his defense, for which Skilling still owes a reported $30 million, a jury found Skilling guilty of nineteen out of the twenty-eight counts against him, including one count of conspiracy, one count of insider trading (although he was acquitted of the other nine counts of this particular charge), five counts of making false statements to auditors, and twelve counts of securities fraud.
 For these crimes, Skilling was sentenced to serve over 24 years in federal prison.
 In 2013 Petrocelli successfully negotiated a 10-year reduction to the original term, reducing Skilling's term to 14 years.

 In December 2009, Petrocelli was retained by boxing celebrity Manny Pacquiao to sue Floyd Mayweather Jr., Floyd Mayweather Sr., Roger Mayweather, Oscar De La Hoya, and Richard Schaefer for false and defamatory statements accusing Pacquiao of taking performance-enhancing drugs.
 Filed in Nevada, the case sought compensatory and punitive damages in excess of $75,000, which according to Petrocelli was simply the minimum that one has to allege in order to sue in federal court, and that the actual damages to Pacquiao’s reputation were in the tens of millions of dollars, excluding punitive damages.

 Petrocelli represented Donald Trump and Trump University in a pair of class actions in San Diego federal court alleging thousands of customers were deceived into paying for real estate seminars and mentoring.
-This litigation took place in the midst of the 2016 election and was ultimately settled during the presidential transition.
+This litigation took place in the midst of the 2016 presidential election and was ultimately settled during the presidential transition.

-In October 2017, The New York Times published an article stating that Petrocelli represented Harvey Weinstein in 2004 against actor, Ashley Matthau.
-Matthau stated that Weinstein sexually assaulted her in his hotel room.
+In October 2017, The New York Times published an article stating that Petrocelli represented Harvey Weinstein in 2004 against actress Ashley Matthau, who stated that Weinstein sexually assaulted her in his hotel room.

 He served as lead trial counsel for both AT&T and Time Warner, defending the companies $100 billion merger against claims by the Department of Justice’s Antitrust Division that the transaction would harm competition and should be blocked.
 US District Judge Richard Leon rejected the government’s case and denied its bid to block the merger.
 The merger closed on June 14, 2018 and the DOJ appealed the ruling in July.
 In February 2019, the U.S. Court of Appeals for the D.C.
-Circuit unanimously denied the government’s appeal, affirming Judge Leon’s decision in its entirety.
+Circuit unanimously denied the government’s appeal, affirming Judge Leon's decision in its entirety.

 In late November 2021, the Houston Chronicle reported he was representing Travis Scott as lead defense counsel in the criminal investigation and civil lawsuits surrounding the Astroworld Festival crowd crush.